-Rating Scale N - No Opportunity to observe 1 - Meets criteria minimally or inconsistently for pr ogran n leve 1 0 - Does not meet criteria for program level 2 - Meets criteria consistently at this program level Professional Responsibility 1.
+Rating Scale N - No Opportunity to observe 1 - Meets criteria minimally or inconsistently for program level 0 - Does not meet criteria for program level 2 - Meets criteria consistently at this program level evel Professional Responsibility 1.
 The student conducts self in an ethical and professional manner so as to promote Ν 0 1 2 confidence in the counseling profession.
-2. The student relates to peers, professors, and others in a manner consistent with program Ν 0 1 2 mission and standards.
-3. Students will demonstrate a continuing capacity for openness to points of view, theories, Ν 0 1 2 experiences and perspectives different than their own, especially in relationship to advisors, course instructors, and others in supervisory or instructional positions.
+2. The student relates to peers, professors, and others in a manner consistent with program mission and standards. Ν 0 1 2 3.
+Students will demonstrate a continuing capacity for openness to points of view, theories, Ν 0 1 2 experiences and perspectives different than their own, especially in relationship to advisors, course instructors, and others in supervisory or instructional positions.
 4. Students will be understand and demonstrate the ability to balance their own judgments Ν 0 1 2 and worldviews with accountability for adhering to professional knowledge, guidelines and standards of conduct provided by provided by advisors, course instructors, and other supervisors on campus and off campus.
-0 5.
-Students will demonstrate the ability to engage in dialogue with people who carry or hold Ν 0 1 2 other perspectives in ways that show respect for the other persons and other points of view.
-They will demonstrate a willingness to consider the merits of these alternative points of view in a thoughtful and professional manner.6.
-The student demonstrates application of legal requirements relevant to counselor training N 0 1 2 and practice in all classes.
-1 0 1 2 Competence + 1.
-The student recognizes the boundaries of her/his particular competencies and the N 0 1 2 limitations of his/her expertise.
-1 0 1 2 The student takes responsibility for compensating for her/his deficiencies.
-N 0 1 2 The student takes responsibility for ecompensating for hermis denetheres.
-The student takes responsibility for assuring client welfare when encountering the N 0 1 2 boundaries of her/his expertise.
-1 U 1 2 4.
-The student demonstrates basic cognitive, affective, sensory, and motor capacities to N 0 1 2 respond professionally, to peers, professors, and therapeutically to clients 1 Ŭ 1 2 Maturity and Attitude 1.
-The student demonstrates appropriate self-control (such as anger control, impulse control) Ν 0 1 2 in interpersonal relationships with faculty, peers, and clients. - Ũ - - 2.
-The student demonstrates honesty, fairness, and respect for others. Ν 0 1 2 3.
+5. Students will demonstrate the ability to engage in dialogue with people who carry or hold Ν 0 1 2 other perspectives in ways that show respect for the other persons and other points of view.
+They will demonstrate a willingness to consider the merits of these alternative points of view in a thoughtful and professional manner.
+0 6.
+The student demonstrates application of legal requirements relevant to counselor training Ν 0 1 2 and practice in all classes.
+Competence 0 1 - 1.
+The student recognizes the boundaries of her/his particular competencies and the Ν 0 1 2 limitations of his/her expertise.
+0 1 - 2.
+The student takes responsibility for compensating for her/his deficiencies.
+N 0 1 2 3.
+The student takes responsibility for assuring client welfare when encountering the Ν 0 1 2 boundaries of her/his expertise.
+N 0 1 ~ 4.
+The student demonstrates basic cognitive, affective, sensory, and motor capacities to Ν 0 1 2 respond professionally, to peers, professors, and therapeutically to clients Maturity and Attitude 1.
+The student demonstrates appropriate self-control (such as anger control, impulse control) N 0 1 2 in interpersonal relationships with faculty, peers, and clients.
+2. The student demonstrates honesty, fairness, and respect for others. Ν 0 1 2 3.
 The student demonstrates an awareness of his/her own belief systems, values, needs and Ν 0 1 2 limitations and the effect of these on his/her work.
 4. The student demonstrates the ability to receive, integrate and utilize feedback from peers, Ν 0 1 2 teachers, and supervisors.
 5. The student exhibits appropriate levels of self-assurance, confidence, and trust in own ability. Ν 0 1 2 6.
 The student follows professionally recognized conflict resolution processes, seeking to Ν 0 1 2 informally address the issue first with the individual(s) with whom the conflict exists.
 7. The student maintains a positive attitude and flexible, solution-oriented stance in all educational and professional endeavors.
-Integrity 1.
-The student refrains from making statements that are false, misleading or deceptive. Ν 0 1 2 2.
+Integrity NT 0 1 2 1.
+The student refrains from making statements that are false, misleading or deceptive.
+N 0 1 2 2.
 The student considers the impact of her/his actions on the well being of the group (e.g., Ν 0 1 2 cohort, program, agency) as a whole, including but not limited to avoiding improper and potentially harmful dual relationships.